John-Qu/John-Qu.github.io/_posts/2017-10-24-Notes-of-THE-NATURAL-NUMBERS.md

 > >
 > > creation, product, work, achievement; handicraft, craft, craftwork.

-It has argument in this point of view.
+However, it has argument in this point of view.
+It seems that others take set theory as the basis of modern mathematics.

 > He criticized [Georg Cantor](https://en.wikipedia.org/wiki/Georg_Cantor)'s work on [set theory](https://en.wikipedia.org/wiki/Set_theory), and was quoted by [Weber (1893)](https://en.wikipedia.org/wiki/Leopold_Kronecker#CITEREFWeber1893)as having said, "*Die ganzen Zahlen hat der liebe Gott gemacht, alles andere ist Menschenwerk*" ("God made the integers, all else is the work of man.").